9QIX/3-tier-network-architecture/README.md

 1. Setup components (host side and client side).

-2. Create the share directories on the host.
+2. Create the shared directories on the host.

 3. Configure the NFS Exports on the Host server.